Twest19/CoffeeLog/README.md

 - ~~Registration Screen~~
 - ~~Textfield validation for password strength and email validity~~
 - Currently experimenting with UI layout for the main screen
-- Setting up Authentication with FireBase
+- Setting up Authentication with Firebase

 ### Current Progress Screenshots